wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/pad-web/includes/4-extract-data.md

 To discard a selection you have made, select the **Reset** button on the **Live web helper** dialog.

-Lastly, you can select the **Refresh** button to highlight which data to extract based on the current selection.
-You can take advantage of this feature when you want to repeat a similar extraction for multiple pages.
+Lastly, you have both the **Pause** and the **Reset** button options available.
+The pause will stop the recording to occur and reset wll clear all the existing recordings.
+You can clear individual actions by clicking on the trash icon next to it.

 ![Screenshot of the Live web helper dialog.](..\media\web-helper-dialog.png)